Skip to content

 • notchpeak.chpc.utah.edu

 All CHPC machines mount the same user home directories.
-This means that the user files on notchpeak will be exactly the same as the ones on other CHPC clusters.
-The advantage is obvious: users do not need to copy files between machines.
+This means that the user files on notchpeak will be exactly the same as the ones on other CHPC general environment clusters (kingspeak, lonepeak, ash).
+The advantage is that users do not need to copy files between machines.

 Notchpeak compute nodes mount the following scratch file systems: